An ileostomy is used to move waste out of the body. This surgery is done when the colon or rectum is not working properly.

 Why the Procedure Is Performed

-Ileostomy is done when problems with your large intestine cannot be treated without surgery.
+Ileostomy is done when problems with your large intestine can only be treated with surgery.

-Many different problems may lead to the need for this surgery.
+There are many problems that may lead to the need for this surgery.
 Some are:

 Risks for this surgery are: